jh-evans/readthedocs/docs/source/using.rst

       		}
    }

-``getField`` returns an instance of the type ``S``.
-All of the method parameters are passed to ``FailureUtils.oneIsNull``, which returns ``true`` if one of them is null. ``FailureUtils.theNull`` returns an instance of the type ``FailureArgIsNull`` that lists which of the arguments is null as a string along with the filename and line where this instance was created.
+``getField`` returns an instance of type ``S``.
+All of the method parameters are checked by ``FailureUtils.oneIsNull``, which returns ``true`` if one of them is null. ``FailureUtils.theNull`` returns an instance that will tell you which of the arguments is null, along with the filename and line where this instance was created.
 This is useful when tracing issues in deployed, live systems.

 Line 10 returns the retrieved field, wrapped in a ``Success`` class that implements the ``S`` type.

 The ``ExceptionInInitializerError`` and all of the exceptions are caught and returned wrapped in an appropriate ``Failure`` type, ``Ferr`` or ``FExp``.

-..
-Considering the failure cases helps you write better tests.

 Calling ``getField``
 --------------------

-The invocation of the rewritten ``getField`` is:
+The invocation of the rewritten ``getField`` is below which you do not need to write.
+Darien tool support can write it for you:

 .. code-block:: java
    :linenos:
+   :caption: The Success and Failure Handling Code

    FailureArgIsFalse faif = FailureUtils.theFalse(new Boolean[] {false, false}); S obj = TestUtils.getField("org.darien.types.impl.ArgsList", "idxs", faif);